 To further ensure compliance, this bill requires the CSLB to develop an open book examination by January 1, 2027.
 This examination will be included in the license renewal process, requiring licensees to certify under penalty of perjury that they do not have employees and understand the penalties for non-compliance.
-This bill also requires the CSLB to periodically review and consult with the Legislature to amend or adopt regulations to update the construction project value amount to account for inflation.
 This is to ensure that the financial thresholds for exemptions remain relevant and fair over time.
 However, this bill specifies that the exemptions do not apply to any applicant or licensee with an active C-39 classification, which pertains to roofing contractors, due to the higher risks associated with this type of work.